What is a Regional Respondent’s Job?

 - Determine if the Director would consider the student stage manager prepared to Stage Manage the National Ten-Minute Play Festival (each region gets to nominate one individual).

-- Consider nominations for Certificate of Merit, Evening of Scenes, Student Stage Manager, and Student Director for the Ten-Minute Play Festival and include them in your report to the regional chair.
+- Consider nominations for Certificate of Merit, Evening of Scenes, and Student Stage Manager, and include them in your report to the regional chair.

 - You may be asked for a written response as a faculty promotion or departmental tool.
 You may choose to write a written response as an individual faculty member of an institution of higher learning but may not write one as a KCACTF respondent.
 It is at your discretion.